 There is more or less no such thing as ‘political correctness’.
-It is a form of fictional gaslighting – one no different to the Daily Mail telling us to hate the EU twenty years ago because they want to straighten our bananas and ban Christmas.
+It is a form of fictional gaslighting – one no different to the likes of the Daily Mail telling us to hate the EU twenty years ago because they want to straighten our bananas and ban Christmas.
 Like Bond himself, they are folk myths.
 This bullet catcher always believes that ‘political correctness’ is just a line where decency ends and bigotry begins.
 When some people screech about not being able to see knockers, boobs and the man on the street using ‘freedom of speech’ (the new t-shirt slogan for those that rarely have any speech that should be granted freedom), they blame ‘PC’ for going ‘mad’.
 That ain’t ‘PC gone mad’.
-That is realising we have moved on as a society, that it is actually 2019 and that – yes – it is ever-archaic to judge and frame a person by their chest, legs, ‘limp-wrists’, skin colour and 1973 factory-floor rhetoric.
+That is realising we have moved on as a society, that it is actually almost 2020 and that – yes – it is ever-archaic to judge and frame a person by their chest, legs, ‘limp-wrists’, skin colour and 1973 factory-floor rhetoric.
 In defence, this writer gets the panic.
 I understand the fear.
 The world has moved on at speed in the last decade or so.
 Gay marriage, more diverse political leaders, the globalisation and mobilization of social media and a real spotlight on workplace sexism and abuse has left some and their world orders in the dust.
 If your civilian life and relationship rights have never been questioned or threatened you will only ever see those that have to wave a flag and hashtag to uphold and defend theirs.
 Equality and diversity has never meant others get less.
 It is just panicking rhetoric that thinks that.
 Panicking rhetoric that then gets a social media wind under its wings and the next thing you know an American President is addressing the world like Telly Savalas in OHMSS.
 But without the charm and dignity.